 You should raise concerns about any issue or suspicion relating to this policy as soon as possible.
 If you are unsure whether a particular act constitutes bribery or corruption, or if you have any other queries, these should in the first instance be raised with your line manager or, if for any reason you are not satisfied with the response you should report to the Chief Financial Officer.
-If you are still unsatisfied then you should make a report to the Audit Committee Chairman under the Whistleblowing Policy which can be found on the wilmingtonplc.com website and in the staff handbook on WilNet.
+If you are still unsatisfied then you should make a report to the Audit Committee Chairman under the Whistleblowing Policy which can be found in the policies section of WilNet and on the company website https://wilmingtonplc.com/investors/corporate-governance.